acul71/klee_nfts_faucet/README.md

 # Info

-This project is a simple ERC721 (ethereum) NFT minting contract & user interface.
+This project is a simple ERC721 (ethereum) NFT minting contract & user interface.\
+It's a little play around the fork of https://github.com/DeveloperAlly/filecoin_nft_starter

 It uses IPFS Protocol to create unique CIDs that point to the NFT data, it then stores this information on Filecoin for reliable & persistent storage.

 It takes advantage of the very handy IPFS & Filecoin dev ecosystem tool NFT.Storage to make doing this easy (& free!).

 The DApp UI is deployed on fleek.co.
 Fleek makes it easy to deploy websites and apps on the new open web: permissionless, trustless, censorship resistant, and free of centralized gatekeepers.

-You can see the project live here: https://shrill-wave-1303.on.fleek.co/
+You can see the project live here: https://falling-resonance-7523.on.fleek.co/

 # Read-me still a work in progress.... watch this git commit!
 XD